One of the most common questions I get asked: does drinking water really help me lose weight? If so, how much do I really have to drink?

 Water fills you up!
 All that drinking takes up room in your tummy so say goodbye to those cravings and hunger pangs!
 In fact, whenever you’re starting to think you “might” be hungry, reach for a glass of water instead.
 This one simple thing can make a big difference in cutting back on mindless eating.

-Drinking Water also helps your body metabolize stored fat.
+On the inside, drinking a lot of water helps your body metabolize stored fat.
 It starts with your kidneys; they need water to help flush stuff out of your body.
 If there’s not enough water, your kidneys go on a forced work stoppage.

 The liver then has to pinch-hit and fill in for the kidneys.